A Day Trip to Warrington

 Today the cold wet weather finally went away, to be replaced with hot sunny weather.
 So, I caught the train to Warrington to see the Thelwell Ferry and the Latchford Locks on the Manchester Ship Canal.
 And to visit three Good Beer Guide pubs in the town.

-I took a lot of photos; a large number were unusable because of my shaky hand (I’ve got a problem with my internal wiring it seems, though the doctors tell me it’s nothing serious).
-Unfortunately, some of today’s were not taken with a high enough shutter speed, resulting in fuzziness.
+I took a lot of photos.
+A large number were unusable because of my shaky hand (I’ve got a problem with my internal wiring it seems, though the doctors tell me it’s nothing serious).
+Unfortunately, some of today’s photos were not taken with a high enough shutter speed, resulting in fuzziness.

-I caught the train from Marsden, via Manchester Picadilly, to Warrington.
-As usual, the cheapest way to do it was with a return to Manchester and then a separate return from there to Warrington.
+I caught the train via Manchester.
+As usual, the cheapest way to do it was with a split ticket, a return to Manchester and then a return to Warrington.
 It reduced the cost by a couple of quid.
-A stupid, stupid way of pricing rail tickets.
+A stupid way of pricing rail tickets.

 The Thelwall Ferry

 The first place visited was the Thelwall Ferry across the Manchester Ship Canal.
 It’s free, though you can give a donation to local charities.
-I caught the bus there; the ferry’s a short walk from the bus stop.
-I’ve written more about the ferry in a separate post, here.
+I’ve written more about it in a separate post, here.

 The Latchford Locks